 Annoyed by an overstuffed closet packed so tightly that you can’t find your favorite shirt or shoes?
 Where the closet rod bends under the weight of all of “his” and “her” clothing?

-If so, the simple closet organizing system we show here is a great solution.
+If so, the simple DIY closet shelves organizing system we show here is a great solution.
 It utilizes the closet space much more efficiently by dividing your closet into zones that give your slacks, dresses, shirts, shoes and other items their own home.
 As a result, your clothing is better organized and you can find your party shirt or power skirt quickly and easily.
 It also prevents “closet creep,” where “her” clothing tends to infringe on “his” zone.
 (Or vice versa!)
-Overall, you'll get double the useful space of a traditional single pole and shelf closet.
+Overall, you’ll get double the useful space of a traditional single pole and shelf closet.

-In this article, we'll show you how to build this simple organizer, step-by-step, and tell you how to customize it to fit closets of different sizes.
-We designed it for simplicity; you can build it in one weekend, even if you're a novice.
+In this article, we’ll show you how to build this simple DIY closet shelves organizer, step-by-step, and tell you how to customize it to fit closets of different sizes.
+We designed it for simplicity; you can build it in one weekend, even if you’re a novice.
 However, to do a nice job, you should have experience using two basic power tools: a circular saw and a drill.
-A power miter box and an air-powered brad nailer ($90) make the job go a bit faster, but they aren't necessary.
+A power miter box and an air-powered brad nailer ($90) make the job go a bit faster, but they aren’t necessary.

 While you may be tempted to buy a prefabricated organizer, it’ll be surprisingly expensive when you tally up the cost of all the pieces.
 The materials for our organizer cost only $150.
 We used 1-1/2 sheets of oak veneer plywood, plus several types of standard oak trim that you’ll find at most home centers and lumberyards.
 (See the Cutting List in Additional Information below.)

-Keep in mind that if you use other wood species, you may have trouble finding matching trim, and you'll have to custom-cut it from solid boards on a table saw.
-If you choose to paint your organizer, you can use less expensive plywood and trim, and cut your expenses by about one-third.
+Keep in mind that if you use other wood species, you may have trouble finding matching trim, and you’ll have to custom-cut it from solid boards on a table saw.
+If you choose to paint your DIY closet shelves organizer, you can use less expensive plywood and trim, and cut your expenses by about one-third.

 After referring to the Cutting List and your closet dimensions, rip the plywood into two 13-3/4-in. pieces for the vertical dividers.
 If you plan to rip plywood with a circular saw, be sure to use a straightedge to get perfectly straight cuts.